Pallavi-Langhe/watchwave/README.md

   - User signup/login
   - User logout
   - Demo login
-- Cart Management
-- Wishlist Management
-- Product Listing page with several filters and sort by price
-- Search implementation with debounce
-- Single Product Page
-- Apply coupon
+- This website is completely responsive
+- Have simple but elegant design
+- User friendly, easy to use
+- Have single video page
+- Create and delete multiple playlists, add and remove videos to muliple playlist
-- Address management
+- Add to watch later, add to like history management
-- Payment integration through Razorpay
-- Image magnifier for product
+- Remove from watch later, clear history, like videos
+- Private and public routes
-- Profile page with order and address tab
+- Profile page
-- completely responsive

 ## **Tech stack:**